I am a Youth

 Our programs allow young people to contribute to development projects that better the lives of people around the world.
 Those projects are developed in close collaboration with local partners and communities who define their own needs and act as the primary drivers of development.

-All Aboriginal youth from First Nations, Inuit and Métis communities are welcomed to apply for any of our international youth programs.
-We also have programs designed specifically for Aboriginal youth where you will be part of a team of Aboriginal youth from across Canada working on projects in Canada and/or internationally.
+All Indigenous youth from First Nations, Inuit and Métis communities are welcomed to apply for any of our international youth programs.
+We also have programs designed specifically for Indigenous youth where you will be part of a team of Indigenous youth from across Canada working on projects in Canada and/or internationally.

 What did other youth think of their CWY experience?